Loch Ness, Scotland

 triggered a public passion for “Nessie” that

-lives to this day.
-In 2014, we will mark the
+lives on to this day.
+In 2014, we marked the

 80th Anniversary of that iconic picture.
 What is remarkable is that

 definitive SIGHTING, there are still people who devote their

 of psychology and health at Lancaster University, explained

 why he thought Nessie had captured people’s imagination for so

 people’s lives are incredibly mundane and predictable, and from

 that a desire to find something “inexplicable” – monsters,